Staff

 avatar

-JOHN SHIRK – In the Year of Exploration, today’s Reason to Believe is the declaration of the Centurion who stood by the cross.
+JOHN SHIRK – In the Year of Exploration, today’s Reason to Believe is the increase of knowledge.

-The exclamation of the Centurion acknowledging Jesus as the Son of God is a reason to believe in God’s good news.
+The increase of knowledge in the grace of the Lord Jesus is a reason to believe in God’s good news.

 John Shirk